neununddreissigzeicheigeBenutzerkennung/ukofk-and-typesetting/README.md

 \item{The text above this item is not an item itself.}
 }
 ```

-The previous code produces the following list:
+To see the output the previous code produces please view the README file (alist.README.dvi/pdf).

-- The text below this item is not an item itself.

-  This is not an item.
-- The text above this item is not an item itself.

 ### Nested Lists